NetworkingPassionate/NetworkingPassionate/README.md

 [Provide certifications that you have obtained.
 Use ChatGPT to help create the link - Remove this afterwards]]
 <div>

-Ongoing – CCNA (Cisco Certified Network Associate)\
+Ongoing |CCNA (Cisco Certified Network Associate)\
-2022 – University of South Wales / Computer Security Bcs / Partial Credit - Incomplete\
+2022    ||University of South Wales / Computer Security Bcs / Partial Credit - Incomplete\
-2018 – Cardiff and Vale / Level 3 Btech Extended National Diploma in I.T | DDM.\
+2018    |Cardiff and Vale / Level 3 Btech Extended National Diploma in I.T | DDM.\

 Computer Security Bcs - Modules Completed: